Janhi2004/Health-Analytics-Case-Study/README.md

 ***

-### To answer Q2 to Q8, we will create a temporary table.
+### To answer Q2 to Q8, I will create a temporary table.

 ````sql
 DROP TABLE IF EXISTS user_measure_count;